Documentation Index

 • Single Intel Xeon Silver 4215 (2.6 GHz), 8 cores, 128 GB RAM, 4 x 1920 GB SSD local storage.

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Compute > Server > Bare Metal Server.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Compute > Server > Bare Metal Server.

 2. Click [Create server].

-3. When the server creation screen appears, proceed with the following steps in order:
+3. When the server creation interface appears, follow the steps in order:

 1. Select server image